Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Conformal Invariance

-One could think based on the above propositions that $q_n (\mu ; z)$ and $q_n (\nu ; z)$ are conformally equivalent dynamical systems, however it is evident from \eqref{eq:polynomialtransformationq} that this is not true in general.
+Based on the above propositions one could think that $q_n (\mu ; z)$ and $q_n (\nu ; z)$ are conformally equivalent dynamical systems, however it is evident from \eqref{eq:polynomialtransformationq} that this is not true in general.
 We will use this observation to describe affine deformations of $q_n (\mu ; z)$.

 The dynamics of the sequence $ \{ p_n (\mu ; z) \}_n$ is described in the paper ``Julia Sets of Orthogonal Polynomials'' \citep{lunde}.
-In \citep{lunde} is presented a relationship between dynamical properties of the sequence $\{ p_n ( \mu ; z ) \}_n$ of orthonormal polynomials and the compact support $S(\mu)$ of $\mu \in \mathscr{B}_+$.
+In \citep{lunde} a relationship is presented between dynamical properties of the sequence $\{ p_n ( \mu ; z ) \}_n$ of orthonormal polynomials and the compact support $S(\mu)$ of $\mu \in \mathfrak{B}_+$.
 In particular that